• Skip to main content

 Step 6 – Egg Whites Form Stiff Peaks

-So, once your egg whites start to look stiff, do this test.
-Please turn off the mixer, unlock the bowl and turn it upside down.
-The egg white should be stiff enough, and they will not move.
+So, do this test once your egg whites start to look stiff.
+Please turn off the mixer, unlock the bowl, and turn it upside down.
+The egg white should be stiff enough, and it will not move.
 If this is how your whites appear, they are ready.

 Step 7 – Mix Whites with Paste

 Mix only 1/3 of your egg whites with the flour paste.
 Mix thoroughly.
-Next, add another 1/3 of the egg whites, and this time gently fold over the whites from the bottom of the bowl to the top.
-Then once the mixture is good, add the final bunch of whites and mix.
+Next, add another 1/3 of the egg whites and gently fold them from the bottom of the bowl to the top.
+Then, once the mixture is good, add the final bunch of whites and mix.

 Photo: My Photography